emw8105/gemini-showcase/README.md

 ### What Makes This Special?

 **Livestream Support**: Unlike traditional music generation that works in post-production with unlimited time, this system generates music for **never-before-seen content** as it happens live.
-Whether it's a Twitch stream, YouTube premiere, or live event, the AI composes original music in real-time, adapting to visual changes as they occur.
+Whether it's a YouTube video, premiere event, or livestream, the AI composes original music in real-time, adapting to visual changes as they occur.

 **User-Guided Composition**: Viewers can shape the music with natural language prompts like "Add a violin," "Make it sound like Hans Zimmer," or "Switch to EDM."
 These preferences persist across the entire session, creating a personalized soundtrack experience.

 ### Key Features

-- **Sub-2-second cold start** using pre-warmed Lyria connections
+- **Sub-4-second cold start** using pre-warmed Lyria connections
 - **Livestream support** for real-time music generation on never-before-seen content
 - **Real-time synchronization** between video playback and music generation
 - **Video scrubbing support** for seamless seeking on recorded content